dib1000/APCSFinalProject/README.md

 06/11/2021: Implemented animation for pacman  (not that smooth, might go back to this)

-06/11/2021: Added images to represent ghosts
+06/11/2021: Added images to represent ghosts regularly

+06/11/2021: Changed the original boxes behind the ghosts to not show

-06/11/2021: Added graphics to represent ghost mode in Ghosts
+06/11/2021: Added graphics to represent ghost mode in Ghosts (only blueGhost)

+06/11/2021: Added incomplete setup of cherry graphic